nrj-kmr/bytes-Box/README.md

 BytesBox consists of several integrated services that work together to provide a seamless coding experience:

 - **Web Interface**: A modern React application for code editing, file management, and collaboration
-- **API**: Backend service handling user authentication, project management, and data persistence
+- **SERVER**: Backend service handling user authentication, project management, and data persistence
 - **Executor**: Service for executing code snippets in various programming languages using Docker containers

 ## Project Structure